Last Updated on December 7, 2023 by Sharon Advik

 In the long term, that relatively tiny price difference will be worthwhile.

-I observe that while advertising some of the Z6’s fantastic features, like its 273-point Hybrid AF system, in-body image stabilization (IBIS), and compatibility with a wide variety of lenses.
+I observe that while advertising some of the Z6’s fantastic features, like its 273-point Hybrid AF system, in-body image stabilization (IBIS), and compatibility with various lenses.

 For me, the Nikon Z6 is the undisputed champion of the competition if the total number of individual benefits (bullet points above).